hbctraining/variant_analysis/lessons/05_alignment_QC.md

 ## Factors Impacting Alignment

+**EDIT** Once your script has finished running, we can take a look to see what kind of output was generated.
+In your __ directory.. you should see `tab_file`.
+Let's use  `less` to view it:

+**ADD SCREENSHOT OF OUTPUT TEXT FILE**

-While we listed various metrics above, one of the **most important metrics for your alignment file is the alignment rate**.
+While we observe various metrics above, one of the **most important metrics for your alignment file is the alignment rate**.
 When aligning high-quality reads to a high quality reference genome, **one should expect to see alignment rates at 90% or better**.
 If alignment rates dipped below 80-85%, then there could be reason for further inspection.

 Alignment rates can vary based upon many factors, including: